gpaddis/libtools/README.md

 Convert a CSV file to TSV.

 ### cleangpr.py
-Extract the XML configuration from a GPR file (specific to the software [CAS](http://www.cas-crm.com/)).
+(Specific to the software [CAS](http://www.cas-crm.com/)) Extract the XML configuration from a GPR file.

 ### countmedia.py
-(Specific to the KLU Library) Count the list of available media divided by category.
+(Specific to the KLU Library)
+Count the number of media in the library collection divided by category.

 ## Requirements
 **Python 3.6** is required to run the scripts.